Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Introduction

-Here, $\boldsymbol{s}(\by)$ is the vector of network statistics and $\vectheta$ is the vector of model coefficients.
+Here, $\boldsymbol{s}(y)$ is the vector of network statistics and $\vectheta$ is the vector of model coefficients.
 Vector $\boldsymbol{s}(.)$ includes any structural characteristics of the network and we refer to \cite{Snijders-etal:2006} for a general discussion on network statistics, see also \cite{HunterHandcock:2006}.
-The denominator $\kappa(\vectheta)$ in (\ref{eq:p1}) represents the normalizing factor to ensure that (\ref{eq:p1}) is a legitimate density.
-In general, $\kappa(\vectheta)$ is numerically infeasible unless for miniature networks.
+The denominator $\kappa(\vectheta)$ in (\ref{eq:p1}) represents the normalizing factor to ensure that (\ref{eq:p1}) is a legitimate probability mass function.
+In general, $\kappa(\vectheta)$ is numerically intractable unless for miniature networks.
 Estimation of $\vectheta$ in model (\ref{eq:p1}) needs therefore to be carried out simulation based.
 An early reference for estimation of ERGMs is \cite{snijders2002markov}.
-For a general discussion we refer to \cite{HunterKrivitskySchweinberger:2012}.
+For a general discussion, we refer to \cite{HunterKrivitskySchweinberger:2012}.
 A numerical stable routine has been proposed in \cite{hummel2012improving} using a so-called stepping algorithm.
 Bayesian estimation is proposed in \cite{CaimoFriel:2011}.
-An important assumption for identifying equation (\ref{eq:p1}) is that $\boldsymbol{s}(\boldsymbol{y})$ is the vector of sufficient statistics for the network.
-This means, two networks, which coincide in $\boldsymbol{s}(\boldsymbol{y})$ have the same probability.
-In particular this implies that any permutation of the nodes gives the same probability mass so that nodes are considered as homogeneous.
+An important property resulting from equation (\ref{eq:p1}) is that $\boldsymbol{s}(y)$ is a vector of sufficient statistics for the network.
+This means, two networks, which coincide in $\boldsymbol{s}(y)$, have the same probability.
+In particular, this means that all possible node specific heterogeneity in the network is explained by exogenous effects, which may also be included in model (\ref{eq:p1}).
 This can be seen as questionable assumption.
 For instance, in a friendship network we may believe that the formation of friendships (edges) between individuals (nodes) is driven by many factors, observable as well as unobservable.
 We may suspect that there are quantities, intangible factors specific to each individual (node) that are difficult if not impossible to measure.
-It seems therefore advisable to include node specific heterogeneity.\\
+It seems therefore, advisable to include node specific heterogeneity to capture possible unobserved heterogeneity of the nodes.\\